Calvin and Hobbes by Bill Watterson for March 02, 2016

 17. Smokeystover 2

-gbars70 about 8 years ago
+gbars70 over 8 years ago

 Quite a few years back I purchased a Panasonic combination DVD, VCR player with both having recording capabilities.
 I managed to transfer all of my home video tapes to DVDS as well as both my daughter’s and son-in-law’s tape recordings.
 The machine still works beautifully.
 Longest functioning VCR I ever owned and I’ve owned quite a few.
 Great hardware; lousy, terrible software (firmware?).
 I’d also say the same thing about a Panasonic audio deck I own.